-Cash and cash equivalents include bank demand deposits, petty cash held at the College, fiduciary funds held for WCCCSA and Administrators of Color Institute, and unit shares in the Washington State Treasurer's Local Government Investment Pool (LGIP).
+Cash and cash equivalents include bank demand deposits, petty cash held at the College and unit shares in the Washington State Treasurer's Local Government Investment Pool (LGIP).
 The Office of the State Treasurer invests state treasury cash surpluses where funds can be disbursed at any time without prior notice or penalty.
 For reporting purposes, pooled investments are stated at amortized cost, which approximates fair value.
 For purposes of reporting cash flows, the state considers cash and pooled investments to be cash equivalents.
 Pooled investments include short-term, highly-liquid investments that are both readily convertible to cash and are so near their maturity dates that they present insignificant risk of changes in value because of changes in interest rates.
 For purposes of the statement of cash flows, the College considers all highly liquid investments with an original maturity of 90 days or less to be cash equivalents.